The Book of Magic

 With this in mind, it is important to note that a majority of the spells wielded by a physiomancer utilize personal energy; they are simply using their own power to enhance themselves somehow.
 On the other hand, this doesn't mean that any other form of magic is barred to them - it's just less likely that a mage of this stripe will wield it, unless it acts to augment their body in some way.

 In other words, why learn how to cross dimensional barriers when one can instead become impervious to injury?
 If a physiomancer thought it were necessary, he or she could learn how to do both, but they would have to rationalize that against the study of more spells to enhance their physical perfection.
 And speaking of physical perfection, the practice of physiomancy has one rather nifty advantage.

-Whenever a physiomancer casts a spell, he or she can choose at any time to instead channel the energies of that spell into either their Melee, Coordination, Brawn, or Fortitude traits as they see fit, raising their rank value to that of the spell's, instead.
-However, this ability boost is only a one-shot deal; for each use of an enhanced trait, the physiomancer must channel a spell into said trait to boost it first.
+Whenever a physiomancer casts a spell, he or she can choose at any time to instead channel the energies of that spell into either their Fighting, Agility, Strength, or Endurance scores as they see fit, raising the rank of such to that spell's rank, instead.
+However, this ability boost is only a one-shot deal; for each use of an enhanced ability score, the physiomancer must channel a spell into said ability score to boost it first.

 "As far as the laws of mathematics refer to reality, they are not certain, and as far as they are certain, they do not refer to reality."

 While it is true that all schools of magic follow a general 'scientific' principle or two, a basic methodology that allows a wizard to gather and shape the forces of probability, a technomage takes this one step further.
 Utilizing the science of today (or perhaps tomorrow), these magicians strive to enhance their arts above and beyond those of their many compatriots.